 Fit and style

-- On the finished garment measurements chart, you can also see how long the garment is and if it’ll work for your height.
-It’s a good idea to compare the length with something similar you already own.
-Just keep in mind it has a curved hemline, so the length should be comfy enough to tuck it in!
+- On the finished garment measurements chart, see how long the garment is and if itโll work for your height.
+Itโs a good idea to compare the length with something similar you already own.
+Just keep in mind this shirt has a curved hemline, so the length should be comfy enough to tuck it in.

 Fabrics

-- Choose a lightweight interfacing so it doesn’t add bulk to the fabric.
+- Choose a lightweight interfacing so it doesnโt add bulk to the fabric.
+Also, grab a color thatโll blend right in with light-colored fabric!

 Cutting out